ilariabonavita/Collective_gender_narratives/README.md

 - Sentiment analysis
 - Word clouds generation
 - Entity analysis to extract noun-adjectives pairs of interest (e.g. adjectives related to the word "woman").

+## Note
+This is a work in progress.
+For any request, doubt or suggestion please reach out with me on bonavitailaria@gmail.com